Last updated on November 28th, 2023 at 15:18

 Optimal results are achieved by using the correct filter for your machine.

 Does It Matter What Coffee Filter You Use?

 Yes, different types of coffee filters, their shape, size and material used to make them will have an effect on how your coffee tastes.
 Cotton cloth filters will remove only some coffee oils and remove some of the flavor, while a metal filter will remove none of the coffee oils, resulting in a fuller body.
 A paper filter will remove all the coffee oils and produce a coffee that results in a clean, crisp taste.

 Even using the wrong shape of filter will affect the flavor as the flow rate and contact time that your hot water has with your coffee grounds changes.

 Frappé-Ing It All Up! – Which Coffee Makers Use Cone Filters?

-There are literally an infinite number of coffee maker that use cone filters most of which are drip coffee makers or pour over coffee machine.
+There are literally an infinite number of coffee makers that use cone filters, most of which are drip coffee makers or pour over coffee machines.
 Not all are automatic machines, some are the old-fashioned manual type.